thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

     ```

     :::info
     This step ensures that the new SmartREST template id is also added in the list of MQTT topics to subscribe to.
-Without this step, thin-edge.io will not be able to receive the custom operation.
+Without this step, %%te%% will not be able to receive the custom operation.
     :::

 :::tip